Question: When did Hog Days begin exactly?

 Question: So when did Hog Days begin exactly?

-Answer: A long, long time ago!
+Answer: Let's just say a long, long time ago!

 Home Page